 You will also need sufficient space to store these clothes, and an inventory management system so you know what you have without having to dig through boxes.

 This means that LuLaRoe is not a business you can simply “try out”.
-If you’re jumping in, you’ll be doing it with both feet.
+If you’re jumping in, you’ll be doing it with both feet (and a box full of leggings).

 An argument can be made that the high cost of getting started is actually a good thing.
 It almost guarantees you’re going to take it seriously and treat it like a real business.